bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 3. Reset All Presets button now located in the Preset Menu
 4. Changing Midi to call custom callback when a midi cc cannot be found.
 5. Added a NEW Multi tap delay Effect Module!
+6. The software is now configured to use the Boot Loader by default to allow for more memory usage.

 ## Getting Started
 Before you can use the software you'll need to do the following: